evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

     $h \approx 987.12 \text{ feet}$
 ## 2026-July-20 - How to Use the Law of Sines in Trigonometry (Precalculus - Trigonometry 32) :
 https://www.youtube.com/watch?v=-izzbKILEM0&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=107
+### How to Use the Law of Sines in Trigonometry

+The Law of Sines is used to solve for missing sides and angles in **oblique triangles** (non-right triangles).
+In these triangles, you need to know three pieces of information to find a fourth.

+#### When to Use Law of Sines

+You use the Law of Sines when you are given:

+- Two angles and one side.

+- Two sides and an angle that is **not** between them.

+#### The Formula

+The law establishes a proportion:

+$$\frac{\sin(A)}{a} = \frac{\sin(B)}{b} = \frac{\sin(C)}{c}$$

+_(where $A, B, C$ are angles and $a, b, c$ are the sides opposite those respective angles)_.

+#### Key Concepts

+- **Interior Angle Sum**: Always use the fact that the sum of angles in a triangle is 180° to find a third angle if you already know two.
+This is faster and avoids compounding rounding errors.

+- **Proportions**: Do not attempt to use all three parts of the formula simultaneously.
+Create a proportion using only two fractions at a time.

+- **Avoiding Error**: Whenever possible, use given information in your proportions rather than previously calculated or rounded values to maintain accuracy.

+#### The Ambiguous Case (Side-Side-Angle)

+When you know two sides and an angle not between them, you may encounter the "ambiguous case," which can result in:

+- **No solution**: The side is too short to reach the opposite side.

+- **Exactly one solution**: A right triangle is formed.

+- **Two solutions**: The side can pivot to form either an acute or an obtuse triangle.

+You can identify these cases by checking if your calculated angles are valid within the 180° interior angle sum constraint.
+A negative result when calculating the third angle indicates an impossible triangle.